Felipe V, King of Spain

 Maria Luisa of Savoy, Felipe’s first wife; Credit – Wikipedia

 Soon after his arrival in Spain, Felipe’s grandfather King Louis XIV arranged a marriage for him.
-In order to strengthen Felipe’s shaky authority over Spain due to his French birth, Louis XIV decided to maintain ties with Vittorio Amadeo II, Duke of Savoy whose eldest daughter Marie Adélaïde of Savoy was already married to Felipe’s elder brother Louis, Duke of Burgundy, Le Petit Dauphin.
+To strengthen Felipe’s shaky authority over Spain due to his French birth, Louis XIV decided to maintain ties with Vittorio Amadeo II, Duke of Savoy whose eldest daughter Marie Adélaïde of Savoy was already married to Felipe’s elder brother Louis, Duke of Burgundy, Le Petit Dauphin.
 Felipe was betrothed to thirteen-year-old Maria Luisa of Savoy.
 In Turin, Duchy of Savoy, Felipe and Maria Luisa were married by proxy on September 12, 1701.
 Maria Luisa then left for Spain where the young couple met for the first time on November 2, 1701, and were married in person at a local parish church in Figueres, Spain.

 Felipe and Maria Luisa had four sons but only two survived childhood and they both had childless marriages: